marcoso96/DeepOPT/paper.md

 - clip to circle
 - filtering
 - full or partial volume reconstruction
+- intensity data inversion
 - choice of use of CPU or GPU for the reconstruction.

 napari-ToMoDL is integrally based on well-established open source software libraries such as NumPy [@harris2020array], Scipy [@virtanen2020scipy] and scikit-image [@scikit-image].
 The neural network methods in the software are implemented in PyTorch [@NEURIPS2019_9015].
-The computational burden that the Radon transform poses when applied iteratively is  overcome by using  TorchRadon [@ronchetti2020torchradon], a fast differentiable routine for computed tomography reconstruction developed as a PyTorch extension.
+The computational burden that the Radon transform poses when applied iteratively is  overcome by using an adapted version of TorchRadon [@ronchetti2020torchradon], a fast differentiable routine for computed tomography reconstruction developed as a PyTorch extension, made available for different operating system distributions.

 # Statement of need